Do NOT miss the opportunity to get one of these shirts..They are going to be AHMO'some ! Click here for the ORDER FORM ~

-Tonight, the Wylie Pirates take on the Lake Highlands Wildcats @ Wildcat-Ram Stadium.
-Kick off is scheduled for 7:30.
-If you are unable to make it to the game, you can always LISTEN LIVE !
+Tonight's game is the Wylie Pirates vs. McKinney Lions @ WHS.
+The kick off is scheduled for 7:30.
+It is Black Out Night-last Senior Home Game.
+Come out and cheer on those Pirates.
+If you are unable to make it out, you can always LISTEN LIVE !

 AHMO AHMO AHMO AHMO AHMO AHMO